 - If at any point, I am not following directions, they will shut the car off

 When we were done with driving school, I realized it had been over ten years since I had driven a stick- shift vehicle.
 The adventure I want to have is to DRIVE, not to do a ride-along in a NASCAR.
 To help my odds of not stalling on pit row, I found the teacher of driving school and asked for a quick refresher on how to drive a stick.
-As he was finishing up what he was doing, my girl friend walked by and asked what I was doing, so I told her and she decided to stay with me for the refresher.
+As he was finishing up what he was doing, my girlfriend walked by and asked what I was doing, so I told her and she decided to stay with me for the refresher.
 The teacher graciously gave us a refresher inside one of the NASCARs.
-As he was doing so, another women walked by and joined our refresher class.
+As he was doing so, another woman walked by and joined our refresher class.

 Now it was time to stand in line to get our helmets to drive a NASCAR.
 This part took FOREVER!
 But while I was waiting, my excitement was building as I watched other people getting into and out of their cars.
 There were a few cars that stalled on pit row, but not one whose driver had joined our refresher class.
 I viewed this as a success!
 I also noticed: the sound and smell of the cars was amazing to experience up close and personal!

-- I couldn’t move anything but my head, arms and legs
+- I couldn’t move anything but my head, arms, and legs

 - I could barely reach the pedals